makerdao/mips/MIP12/mip12.md

 ## Component Summary

 **MIP12c1: Domain Team Requirements for Onboarding Collateral Type to the Maker Protocol**

 Lists the required and optional domain teams involved in onboarding a collateral type to the Maker Protocol as well as a high-level overview of the domain work required.

 **MIP12c2: Proposing New Risk Parameters, Oracles, and Collateral Adapters**

 A process component that defines a method, a template, and the requirements for proposing new risk parameters, oracles, or collateral adaptors for collateral types.

 **MIP12c3: Collateral Type Checklist (Governance)**

 Defines a checklist of actions that must be completed before and after governance approval of a collateral type.

+**MIP12c4: Target Debt Ceiling and Target Risk Premium Adjustment Requirements**

+Defines the requirements for which collateral types can have their Target Debt Ceiling and Target Risk Premium (TRP) risk parameters adjusted.

+**MIP12c5: List of Enabled Collateral Types and their Risk Parameters**

+Defines the requirements for getting a collateral type added to the List of Enabled Collateral Types.

 ## Motivation

 This proposal will focus on the collateral onboarding process blueprint for submitting MIP12 Subproposals (MIP12-SPs).
 Submitting MIP12 Subproposals is the final step before collateral types go through the governance cycle and ultimately get added to or rejected from the Maker Protocol.
 The Subproposal process is reserved for domain teams to propose new risk parameters, oracles, and adapters for a new, or existing collateral type.
-This proposal also details the involvement of the community greenlight polls (MIP9) and the overall collateral onboarding process requirements.
+This proposal also details the overall collateral onboarding process requirements.
 Furthermore, it allows domain teams to execute on collateral onboarding via the executive vote.

 ## Specification / Proposal Details

 ### MIP12c1: Domain Team Requirements for Onboarding Collateral Type to the Maker Protocol

-- **A Risk team** (elected through MIP7) builds and approves risk constructs for the collateral types that have been greenlit through the MIP9 and MIP8 processes.
+- **A Risk team** (elected through MIP7) builds and approves risk constructs for the collateral types.
-- **A Smart Contracts team** (elected through MIP7) builds and approves the collateral types' adapter, medianizer, oracle security module for collateral types that have been greenlit through the MIP9 and MIP8 processes.
+- **A Smart Contracts team** (elected through MIP7) builds and approves the collateral types' adapter, medianizer, oracle security module for collateral types.
 Additionally, the Smart Contracts domain team will create the executive vote code (spell) as well as the technical risk assessments of the aforementioned smart contracts.
-- **An Oracles team** (elected through MIP7), updates the oracle operations for collateral types that have been greenlit through the MIP9 and MIP8 processes through MIP10 (Oracle Management).
+- **An Oracles team** (elected through MIP7), updates the oracle operations for collateral types.
 Additionally, the Oracles domain team approves the currently active price feeds as well as builds and approves their oracle security audit/risk assessment.
 - (Optional) **A Legal team** (elected through MIP7)  creates and approves the legal risk assessment of the collateral types based on the work completed by the above domain teams.

 ---